-PRECIOUS-Gold firms as trade hopes dent dollar; palladium sets record high
+PRECIOUS-Gold firms as trade hopes dent dollar; palladium surges to record

 By Swati Verma

-Feb 25 (Reuters) - Gold gained on Monday as the dollar eased on optimism that the United States and China are nearing a deal to end their trade war while palladium set another record high on deepening supply constraints.
+Feb 25 (Reuters) - Gold gained on Monday as the dollar eased on optimism that the United States and China are nearing a deal to end their trade war, while palladium set another record high on deepening supply constraints.

 Capping gains were higher share prices, which rose on signs of progress in the U.S.-China trade conflict.